+MATRICULATION

-MATRICULATION The College Agrees to Provide:
+The College Agrees to Provide:

-- 1. A D M I S S I O N S Students can complete an admissions application online at www.lacitycollege.edu students can also speak to a multilingual student staff member in the Student Assistance Center for assistance in completing the admissions application and receive general campus information with confidential support and referrals(AD 105).
+- ADMISSIONS Students can complete an admissions application online at www.lacitycollege.edu students can also speak to multilingual student staff member in the Student Assistance Center for assistance in completing the admissions application and receive general campus information with confidential support and referrals(AD 105).
 Completed applications are turned in to Admissions (AD100). - ASSESSMENT You will take a basic skills assessment in reading, writing, language usage, and mathematics to help you select courses appropriate for you.
-Appointments to take assessment are made in AD 103. - ORIENTATION Introduces you to the campus resources, support services and college programs which are available to help you make better, more informed educational and career choices. - 4.
-COUNSELING Provides academic advisement and assistance in course selection, development of a Student Educational Plan, career planning, referral to appropriate student services, and Personal Development Classes which are taught by counseling faculty. - FOLLOW-UP Provides regular evaluation of your progress through the Early Alert program and group counseling sessions.
+Appointments to take assessment are made in AD 103. - ORIENTATION- Introduces you to the campus resources, support services and college programs which are available to help you make better, more informed educational and career choices.

+- 4. COUNSELING Provides academic advisementand assistance in course selection, development of a Student Educational Plan, career planning, referral to appropriate student services, and Personal Development Classes which are taught by counseling faculty. - FOLLOW-UP Provides regular evaluation of your progress through the Early Alert program and group counseling sessions.